pophero110/Wayfarer/README.md

 # Wireframes
 ![image](https://github.com/pophero110/Wayfarer---Group-Project/assets/124539081/712dd0bd-7934-4ecb-9666-a089650b4281)

+# Group Collaboration
+1. How did your group approach the requirements? (mention anything unique or creative your group chose to do)
+    - My group stayed with the pair programming or all three of us were working together.
+Jeff showed us a lot of different ways how to code and customize or travel app.
+We used Figma which was excellent.
+We will defintely use this in the future.
+2. What was easier than you thought?
+What was more challenging?
+   - Sprint 4 was a lot eaiser than expected.
+The more challeging area was customizing the app.
+Getting the app exactly how we wanted it.
+3. What is a lesson you will carry forward to working on your next project?
+  - The lesson we will carry on to the next project is Pseudocode.
+Write down word for word what needs to be done.
+The Kanban board always is a great tool to keep the group on the same page.
+Communcation is key with working in a group project.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.